All Products

 Note

-The sample command reads data from the testfile file at the NFS mount point and sends the data to the /dev/null device.
-After the dd command is run, the command output includes specific information, such as the total number of bytes read and the amount of time consumed.
-You can use the information to calculate the rate at which data is read and evaluate the performance of the NFS file system.
+This command reads data from the testfile on the NFS mount point and sends it to /dev/null.
+After execution, dd outputs the total bytes read and time taken.
+You can use this output to calculate the data read rate and evaluate NFS performance.

 Impact